DoctorDaddySir/PleXionFramework/README.md

 4. Compile using `javac -d plugins`
 5. Drop the resulting `.class` file into `./plugins/plugins/`

-✅ That’s it — your plugin will be auto-registered at runtime!
+✅ That’s it — your plugins will be auto-registered at runtime!

 ---